MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 * Azure Cloud Shell
 * Azure DevOps

-For some of the services above, developers may be able to change the JDK distribution and version from the defaults provided.
-Please check the documentation of the service for more information.
+For some of the services above, you may be able to change the JDK distribution and version from the defaults provided.
+For more information, see the documentation of the service.

 ### Supported Java versions and update schedule